-Finally, don’t forget that classic cars in Cuba are not in optimal conditions, and they do not comply with most of the car safety regulations you find elsewhere.
+Finally, don’t forget that classic cars in Cuba are not in optimal condition and do not comply with most car safety regulations you find elsewhere.
 For example, don’t expect seatbelts, airbags, or an anti-lock braking system.

-There are more places in Varadero, specifically Cubacar offices, where you can rent motorbikes.
-You can find these offices or booths near your hotel or in downtown Varadero.
+There are more places in Varadero, specifically Cubacar offices, where you can rent scooters.
+You can find these offices or booths near your hotel or downtown Varadero.

-As is the case with modern car rentals, you won’t be able to pay in cash, and US-issued credits cards won’t work.
+As with modern car rentals, you won’t be able to pay in cash, and US-issued credit cards won’t work.
 Also, you are required to bring in your driver’s license and passport.
 Oh, and you have to be 21 years old or older.